-Understanding this report is foundational to identifying and addressing disparities identified in the CQMC measures and advancing health equity within the CQMC, the Workgroup also identified future opportunities for the CQMC to advance health equity measurement.
-These opportunities are:
+Understanding this report is foundational to identifying and addressing disparities identified in the CQMC measures and advancing health equity within the CQMC.
+The Workgroup also identified future opportunities for the CQMC to advance health equity measurement.
+These opportunities are as follows:

-- encouraging stratification of all existing measures in the core sets to help assess and address disparities; - incorporating measures that directly assess the drivers of health equity (e.g., social needs assessment, access to care) into each core set; - supporting and aligning with initiatives related to standardizing health equity-related electronic data elements; - creating "how to" resources to guide organizations in their efforts to stratify data to assess disparities and to leverage the data to address disparities identified; and - closing identified measurement gaps to promote health equity in the CQMC.
+- Encouraging stratification of all existing measures in the core sets to help assess and address disparities; - Incorporating measures that directly assess the drivers of health equity (e.g., social needs assessment, access to care) into each core set; - Supporting and aligning with initiatives related to standardizing health equity-related electronic data elements; - Facilitating cross-organizational sharing of best practices to stratify data to assess disparities and to leverage the data to address disparities identified; and - Closing identified measurement gaps to promote health equity in the CQMC.